yogesh-bhagat31/java-design-patterns/README.md

 A structured, hands-on journey through the **23 Gang of Four (GoF) Design Patterns**, implemented in **Java**, built while preparing for SDE roles at product-based companies.

-This repo documents my learning as I work through **Head First Design Patterns** (book) alongside a **Udemy Design Patterns & LLD course**, with clean code implementations, real-world use cases, and my own notes for each pattern.

 ---

 ## 🎯 Why this repo exists